Need specialist family law advice?

 Judicial separation allows you to legally separate without your marriage being ended.
 You can do this even if you have been married for less than one year.

-Unlike divorce, you do not have to prove that your marriage has irretrievably broken down in order to separate.
-However, you do have to indicate the grounds on which you want the separation to occur, and these are the same as the five outlined for divorce above.
+Unlike divorce, you do not have to state that your marriage has irretrievably broken down in order to separate.

 While a divorce requires two decrees from the Court, judicial separation just requires one decree, called a Decree of Judicial Separation.
 Once you have received this you are no longer legally a couple, but you remain married and so you can’t then remarry.